 Guess what?
 Not interacting with your family and friends leads to depression, poor self-esteem, and memory loss.
 Humans are wired to need each other.
 We connect mainly through touch and talk.
 When you don’t talk to people, you don’t get your daily dose of connection.
 Talking with friends and family gives you an emotional high and creates “feel good” hormones that boost your brain power.

 3. Your Brain gets Bored

 Your brain craves stimulation.
 If it can’t hear well, the gray matter that processes hearing doesn’t get used.
 It figures there is nothing to do.
 It gets bored, and shuts down.

 You don’t actually lose brain cells, according to the studies.
 They just become smaller so you have less gray matter.
 Of course, less gray matter means you don’t process sounds as well, which means your gray matter shrinks even more, which can become an endless downward spiral into deafness.

 This downward spiral can be stopped.
 All you have to do is fix the problem.
 Getting a hearing instrument is a simple solution.
 Studies demonstrate that returning hearing to normal stops your gray matter from shrinking.

 Getting a hearing instrument may even help your gray matter bounce back to its original size.
 Researchers are currently studying to see if this happens.
 However, It’s going to be easier for your brain to get back in shape if the problem is caught early.

 Take control of your health by getting your hearing checked.
 Hearing deteriorates very slowly.
 Most people don’t realize they have a hearing problem until it’s quite severe.
 If you’re over 50, or if you think you need a boost in your hearing, get it checked.
 Just pick up the phone and call us at 508.753.8155.
-We’ll schedule your FREE Clinical Hearing Assessment ($200 Value) at a convenient time for you.
+We’ll schedule your FREE Clinical Hearing Consultation ($200 Value) at a convenient time for you.